PEAAS-community/peaas-community/events/spaam2/programme.md

 metagenomes and provide some ideas for developing computational methods tailored to our needs.

-#### Session 6 - Future Steps for SPAAM
+#### Session 6 - Future Steps for PEAAS

 **Abstract** Now that we have identified common obstacles and discussed possible solutions for our field, what's next?
 In this session we will summarise everything talked about in the last two days.
 We can identify potential common projects and 'working commitees' to begin work on these topics.
-Finally we will gather opinions on future meet ups, e.g. a SPAAM3.
+Finally we will gather opinions on future meet ups, e.g. a PEAAS3.